opencv/opencv-python/README.md

 If you have Windows Server 2012+, media DLLs are probably missing too; please install the Feature called "Media Foundation" in the Server Manager.
 Beware, some posts advise to install "Windows Server Essentials Media Pack", but this one requires the "Windows Server Essentials Experience" role, and this role will deeply affect your Windows Server configuration (by enforcing active directory integration etc.); so just installing the "Media Foundation" should be a safer choice.

 If the above does not help, check if you are using Anaconda.
-Old Anaconda versions have a bug which causes the error, see [this issue](https://github.com/skvark/opencv-python/issues/36) for a manual fix.
+Old Anaconda versions have a bug which causes the error, see [this issue](https://github.com/opencv/opencv-python/issues/36) for a manual fix.

 If you still encounter the error after you have checked all the previous solutions, download [Dependencies](https://github.com/lucasg/Dependencies) and open the ``cv2.pyd`` (located usually at ``C:\Users\username\AppData\Local\Programs\Python\PythonXX\Lib\site-packages\cv2``) file with it to debug missing DLL issues.

 **Q: I have some other import errors?**

 A: Make sure you have removed old manual installations of OpenCV Python bindings (cv2.so or cv2.pyd in site-packages).

+**Q: Function foo() or method bar() returns wrong result, throws exception or crashes interpriter.
+What should I do?**

+A: The repository contains only OpenCV-Python package build scripts, but not OpenCV itself.
+Python bindings for OpenCV are developed in official OpenCV repository and it's the best place to report issues.
+Also please check {OpenCV wiki](https://github.com/opencv/opencv/wiki) and [the fficial OpenCV forum](https://forum.opencv.org/) before file new bugs.

 **Q: Why the packages do not include non-free algorithms?**